Corporate Bylaws: A Necessity for Every Successful Nonprofit

 Bylaws Are How Your Nonprofit Operates Successfully

 A nonprofit’s bylaws are the second most important document of a nonprofit corporation.
 They comprise the nonprofit’s operating manual and determine how successfully a nonprofit is being run.
-It should be possible to check important details about the nonprofit, such as how long an individual board member can hold his or her position and what is the number of board members required for a quorum.
+The nonprofit's bylaws should make it possible to check important details about the nonprofit, such as how long an individual board member can hold his or her position and what is the number of board members required for a quorum.

 Anyone seeking answers refers to the nonprofit’s bylaws.
 The bylaws should include:

-In a nutshell, bylaws are how internal rules govern the daily running of a corporation, like where and when shareholders' and directors' meetings will take place and what the requirements in relation to voting are.
-Bylaws are created by accessing instructions laid out in a resource that is designed to give you guidance, or hiring an attorney to help in the drafting of your nonprofit's bylaws.
-Usually, the corporation’s directors adopt the bylaws at the first board meeting.
+In a nutshell, bylaws are how internal rules govern the daily running of a corporation, like where and when shareholders’ and directors’ meetings will take place and what the requirements in relation to voting are.
+When you write bylaws, it is important to prepare a draft of the bylaws for review by stakeholders.
+Bylaws are created by accessing instructions laid out in a resource that is designed to give you guidance, or hiring an attorney to help in the drafting of your nonprofit’s bylaws.
+After the review process, a final version of the bylaws should be reached that reflects the consensus of all involved.
+Usually, the corporation’s directors formally approve the bylaws at the first board meeting.
+The process to write bylaws should be tailored to the organization's needs.

 What Should Bylaws Include?